xen0n/xen0n.github.io/content/posts/tinkering/loongarch-faq.en.md

 - Single-precision hard-float (F)
 - Double-precision hard-float (D)

-Currently only the LP64D ABI is fully supported.
+Currently only the LP64D <abbr title="application binary interface">ABI</abbr>
+is fully supported.
-All publicly available commercial distributions for LoongArch are built with this ABI.
+All publicly available commercial distributions for LoongArch are built with this <abbr title="application binary interface">ABI</abbr>.
-If you attempt to use the other ABIs, you are very likely to get all kinds of compilation errors, so usage of these ABIs is not recommended at this early stage of bring-up.
+If you attempt to use the other <abbr title="application binary interface">ABI</abbr>s, you are very likely to get all kinds of compilation errors, so usage of these
+<abbr title="application binary interface">ABI</abbr>s is not recommended at
+this early stage of bring-up.
-In particular, the support for the ILP32 ABIs are known to be very incomplete, and it is extremely likely that builds will just error out immediately if one ever try.
+In particular, the support for the ILP32 <abbr title="application binary interface">ABI</abbr>s are known to be very incomplete, and it is extremely likely that builds will just error out immediately if one ever try.